Privacy & Cookies

 The exception to this will be that Banking information will be handled by our treasurer trustee.

-details in our printed church directory which is distributed in hard copy to all church members.
+Member’s contact details are recorded in our printed church directory.
 A copy will also be kept in the church office.
 We will not give copies of the Church Directory to anyone else.
 We will only include you if you give your specific consent for us to do so.
 You can ask for all or any of your details to be removed (or amended) at any time.

 For employees – we collect the following personal information - your name, telephone number, address, email address and bank account details and characteristics – your gender, country of birth, religion etc. The personal data you provide in your application and as part of the recruitment process will only be held and processed for the purpose of selection processes and in connection with any subsequent employment or placement unless otherwise indicated.
 Your data will be retained only for as long as is permitted by UK legislation and then destroyed.